Installation¶

 portion of your pyproject.toml

-, you can completely omit PyAwaitable as a dependency!
+file, you can completely omit PyAwaitable as a dependency.

 For example, in a setuptools